-- 2. Pupil needs - 3.
-Exceptional circumstances such as population, sparsity and low incidence disabilities shall also be considered in order to assure the availability of the full continuum of service to affected pupils - 4.
-The functional continuation of the current individualized education programs of all affected pupils.
-The team must assure that the affected pupils' IEPs, to include appropriate support services, can be appropriately implemented in another setting in the case of a regional class/program closure or program and service transfer - 5.
-The provision of services in the LRE from which the affected pupils can benefit - 6.
+- 1. Projected class size based on the CALPADS Fall 1 of the past 3 years and current enrollment shall be considered in the case of a recommendation for a regional class/program closure or program and service transfers - 2.
+Student needs - 3.
+Exceptional circumstances such as population, sparsity and low incidence disabilities shall also be considered in order to assure the availability of the full continuum of service to affected students - 4.
+The functional continuation of the current individualized education programs of all affected students.
+The team must assure that the affected students' IEPs, to include appropriate support services, can be appropriately implemented in another setting in the case of a regional class/program closure or program and service transfer - 5.
+The provision of services in the LRE from which the affected students can benefit - 6.
 The assurance that there will be compliance with all federal and state laws and regulations and special education local plan area policies - 7.
-The means through which parents and staff will be represented in the planning processes - 8.
-If it is a request to close a regional class/program or to transfer program(s) and service(s), consideration shall be given to whether another program operator is willing and able to assume responsibility for the program in order to assure a full continuum of service. - 9.
-How certificated and classified personnel will be affected by the transfer. - 10.
-Fiscal impact of regional class/program closure or program and service transfer.
+The means through which parents and staff will be represented in the planning processes another program operator is willing and able to assume responsibility for the program in order to assure a full continuum of service.